Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$: Introduction and Main Results

 \section{Introduction and Main Results}

-It is a trivial fact that a smooth manifold $M$ that admits a Riemannian metric of positive Ricci curvature also admits a Riemannian metric of positive scalar curvature, since every metric of positive Ricci curvature also has positive scalar curvature.
-If we consider the converse, then this question becomes more delicate.
-If $M$ is closed, i.e.\ compact and without boundary, then, by the theorem of Bonnet-Myers, the manifold $M$ cannot admit a metric of positive Ricci curvature if its fundamental group is infinite.
-For example, the product $S^{n-1}\times S^1$ admits a metric of positive scalar curvature, but no metric of positive Ricci curvature.
-There also exist obstructions in the case where $M$ has finite, but non-trivial fundamental group, see \cite{CW06}.
-However, if $M$ is simply-connected, then the question is open.

-\begin{question} Let $M$ be a closed, simply-connected manifold that admits a metric of positive scalar curvature.
-Does $M$ admits a metric of positive Ricci curvature? \end{question}
+Determining which manifolds admit a complete Riemannian metric of positive Ricci curvature remains a long standing open problem.
+In this article we consider this problem for closed and simply-connected manifolds.
+Under this assumption, the only known obstructions for the existence of a Riemannian metric of positive Ricci curvature already vanish for the (potentially) weaker condition of positive scalar curvature.
+In particular, it is an open question whether any closed, simply-connected manifold with a Riemannian metric of positive scalar curvature also admits a Riemannian metric of positive Ricci curvature.

-The answer to Question \ref{Q:psc=>pRc?} is expected to be negative in general, a proof of the Stolz conjecture would yield counterexamples in dimensions $4k=24$ or $4k\geq 32$, see \cite{St96}.
-On the other hand, the answer to Question \ref{Q:psc=>pRc?} is affirmative in dimensions 2 and 3, as the only closed, simply-connected manifolds in these dimensions are spheres.
-Further, Sha and Yang \cite{SY93} showed that any closed, simply-connected 4-manifold that admits a metric with positive scalar curvature is homeomorphic to a manifold with positive Ricci curvature.
-In higher dimensions Sha and Yang \cite{SY91} proved that the answer to Question \ref{Q:psc=>pRc?} is affirmative for closed, simply-connected 5-manifolds with torsion-free homology.
-In this article we consider the analogous case in dimension 6 and construct new examples of closed, simply-connected 6-manifolds with torsion-free homology that admit a metric of positive Ricci curvature.
+When considering low dimensions, the first non-trivial case is dimension 4 as any closed, simply-connected manifold in dimension 2 and 3 is a standard sphere.
+Here it was shown by Sha and Yang \cite{SY93} that any closed, simply-connected 4-manifold that admits a metric with positive scalar curvature is homeomorphic to a manifold with positive Ricci curvature, and in particular completely classified the intersection forms that can be realized by such a manifold.
+Further, in dimension 5, Sha and Yang \cite{SY91} proved that any closed, simply-connected 5-manifold with torsion-free homology admits a metric of positive Ricci curvature by constructing such metrics on connected sums of sphere bundles over spheres.
+In this article we consider dimension 6 and construct new examples of closed, simply-connected 6-manifolds with torsion-free homology that admit a metric of positive Ricci curvature.
 Moreover, we extend our construction to all dimensions $6k$, $k\in\N$.

 As a result of the surgery theorem of Gromov and Lawson \cite{GL80a}, \emph{any} closed, simply-connected 6-manifold admits a metric of positive scalar curvature.
-For positive Ricci curvature, while there is no obstruction known for the existence of metrics with this curvature condition, there are only relatively few known examples, see \cite[Section 5.1]{Re21}.
+For positive Ricci curvature, while there is no obstruction known for the existence of metrics with this curvature condition, there are only relatively few known examples, see \cite[Section 5.1]{Re23}.
 In particular, the only examples where we have arbitrarily large Betti numbers are connected sums of sphere bundles.